taskiranumut/personal-code-bank/README.md

 # personal-code-bank

-The Personal Code Bank project idea was used within the scope of BTSP.
+The Personal Code Bank project idea was used within the scope of METU-BTSP.